mdsitton/grwl/docs/CONTRIBUTING.md

 ### Reporting a compile or link bug

-__Note:__ GLFW needs many system APIs to do its job, which on some platforms means linking to many system libraries.
-If you are using GLFW as a static library, that means your application needs to link to these in addition to GLFW.
+__Note:__ GRWL needs many system APIs to do its job, which on some platforms means linking to many system libraries.
+If you are using GRWL as a static library, that means your application needs to link to these in addition to GRWL.

-__Note:__ Check the [Compiling GLFW](https://www.glfw.org/docs/latest/compile.html) guide and or [Building applications](https://www.glfw.org/docs/latest/build.html) guide for before opening an issue of this kind.
+__Note:__ Check the [Compiling GRWL](https://www.grwl.dev/docs/latest/compile.html) guide and or [Building applications](https://www.grwl.dev/docs/latest/build.html) guide for before opening an issue of this kind.
 Most issues are caused by a missing package or linker flag.

 Always include the __operating system name and version__ (e.g. `Windows 7 64-bit` or `Ubuntu 15.10`) and the __compiler name and version__ (e.g. `Visual
 C++ 2015 Update 2`).
-If you are using an official release of GLFW, include the __GLFW release version__ (e.g. `3.1.2`), otherwise include the __GLFW commit ID__ (e.g.  `3795d78b14ef06008889cc422a1fb8d642597751`) from Git.
+If you are using an official release of GRWL, include the __GRWL release version__ (e.g. `3.1.2`), otherwise include the __GRWL commit ID__ (e.g.  `3795d78b14ef06008889cc422a1fb8d642597751`) from Git.

 Please also include the __complete build log__ from your compiler and linker, even if it's long.
 It can always be shortened later, if necessary.